MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-weekly.md

 **Persona**: Security administrators

-The Microsoft 365 **Message center** helps you to keep track of upcoming changes, including new features, planned maintenance, or other important announcements that may affect your Defender for Cloud Apps environment.
+The Microsoft 365 **Message center** helps you to keep track of upcoming changes, including new features, planned maintenance, or other important announcements that might affect your Defender for Cloud Apps environment.

 For more information, see [Track new and changed features in the Microsoft 365 Message center](/microsoft-365/admin/manage/message-center).